backstage/backstage/.changeset/brave-peaches-brush.md

 '@backstage/plugin-scaffolder': patch
 ---

-Making the descrition of the GitLab repoUrl owner more clearer.
+Making the description of the GitLab repoUrl owner field more clearer by focusing it refers to the GitLab namespace.